 Brigg has two sets of free-to-use public conveniences in the town centre - on Cary Lane (off the Market Place) adjoining the Wilko store, and on East Park - close to the Monument war memorial roundabout and the Britannia Inn.

 Brigg has an award-winning Tourist Information Centre in the town centre where staff will be happy to advise.
 Many informative booklets and leaflets are available, and it sells a range of souvenirs.

-You can find out more about the town by visiting Brigg Blog (established 2007) which is updated daily.
+You can find out more about the town by visiting Brigg Blog (October 2007-October 2022).
 The full back catalogue of posts can be searched through Google if there's any particular topic you wish to know more about.